awsdocs/aws-lambda-developer-guide/doc_source/golang-package.md

    This command creates a stable binary package for standard C library \(`libc`\) versions, which may be different on Lambda and other devices\.

+1. Lambda uses POSIX file permissions, so you may need to [ set permissions for the deployment package folder](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-deployment-package-errors/) before you create the \.zip file archive\.

 1. Create a deployment package by packaging the executable in a \.zip file\.

    ```